 - Tips for blocking your finished snowflakes

-Using a slightly thicker crochet yarn and needle is best for beginners, and more experienced crocheters can use smaller.
+Using a slightly thicker crochet yarn and needle is best for beginners, while more experienced crocheters can use smaller ones.

 - Use size 5 to 8 hooks